chungers/infrakit/docs/content/deploy.md

 #### Manager nodes

-Obtain the public IP and/or port for the manager node as instructed above and SSH in using your provided key to begin administrating your cluster:
+Obtain the public IP and/or port for the manager node as instructed above and using the provided SSH key to begin administrating your swarm:

     $ ssh -i <path-to-ssh-key> docker@<ssh-host>
     Welcome to Docker!